bitwarden/contributing-docs/README.md

 The MkDocs config lives in the `mkdocs.yml` configuration file which also contains the navigation.

+### Style Guide

+Please follow the following (very brief) style guide:

+- Use numbered paragraphs for all instructions or procedures.
+Start each paragraph with a verb (“click”, “type”, “restart”, etc)
+- Use code blocks for all commands.
+Don’t write them in-line
+- Avoid long paragraphs - this documentation should be to-the-point and instructional
+- Please always remember that this documentation is public, be sure to scrub any personal data or sensitive information.
+Always indicate areas that must be filled in by the user and how to do so.

 ## Deploy

-Deployments are handled by the Cloudflare action.
+Deployments are handled by a Cloudflare action.
 Simply push the changes to the `main` branch and they will go live in a couple of minutes.